danielye0010/danielye0010/README.md

 the residue of thought
 on the skin of the world.

-I once believed I was mastering research;
+I once believed I was mastering thought;
-in truth, research was mastering me.
+in truth, it was mastering me.
 Each act of understanding
 rewrote the one who understood.